YuhuiMa/DFN-tensorflow/README.md

 ### Questions or Comments

 Please direct any questions or comments to me; I am happy to help in any way I can.
-You can email me directly at 20164228014@stu.suda.edu.cn.
+You can email me directly at mayuhui@nimte.ac.cn.